 21. With the stem relaxed, cut off the excess 1/8" (3mm) above the tread surface.

 22. The tire is ready to return to service.

-TECH Security Coat #738 and Butyl Liner Repair Sealer #739 are designed to replace the inner liner that was removed during the buffing process and promote better air retention.
+MOR Security Coat (738MOR) is designed to replace the inner liner that was removed during the buffing process and promote better air retention.